TOTAL KNOWN PORCELAIN VARIETIES: 25

 In addition to the above porcelains from Louisville, which appear to be standard

-passenger plates that all motorists in the city were required to carry, there is also
+passenger plates that all motorists in the city were required to carry, there are

-one known porcelain from Louisville that had a much more obscure purpose.
-This
+also two known porcelaisn from Louisville that had a much more obscure

-porcelain version in collectors' hands.
-It's highly unfortunate that the date is
+surviving porcelain versions in collectors' hands.
+Although the date on the

 Located along the Ohio River in Northern Kentucky, the City of Ludlow is is a